 A Dishonour Card may be played as one of the actions on a player's turn against another player (see section 2.1).
-If the targeted player cannot play a Counter Card in response, (see section 6), that player is forced to (temporarily) accept the Dishonour Card by placing one of their Character Cards on top the Dishonour Card and adding it to the Rumour Mill queue (see section 7).
+If the targeted player cannot play a Counter Card in response, (see section 6), that player is forced to accept the Dishonour Card by placing it in front of themselves.
+It immediately contributes to their Dishonour Point Total.